 If you are fortunate enough to be in Sydney for New Year’s Eve, but decide against the official opera house party then I recommend taking a picnic to Goat Island!
 You will get amazing views of the Harbour Bridge and the absolutely stunning firework display!

 Melbourne may have less instantly obvious tourist attractions but they do have the Neighbours tour!
 I know most people stop watching Neighbours when they stop being a student but I still love the programme (yes I even record it so I don’t miss an episode!)
 Hey, being a student for longer than most is my excuse for being a massive neighbours nerd…!
 So as you can imagine this was a Melbourne highlight for me.

 Whilst you can visit the Home and Away set from Sydney, it has a lot less to see than the neighbours set!
 You can wander around Harold’s cafe, The Wateringhole, Lassiters, Erinsborough School and the Garage.
 You can also visit Ramsey street but don’t expect to be able to go into the houses as they are actually real houses owned by real people!
 We met a few when we were there.
 They are only used for outdoor scenes and the indoor scenes are filmed at a set elsewhere.
 If you want to meet a neighbours character, go midweek!
 I went on a Saturday and was disappointed not to get to meet Karl Kenndey!

+A Melbourne laneway tour could be a great way to learn more about the city and its history.
 Other than the laneways and street art walks, I’d also recommend browsing the vintage shops and taking the train to St Kilda’s beach – I loved the rows of bright colourful beach huts!